rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

-It is of special use for you if you want to assess the generation/anonymization performance of different hard- and software settings, like numbers of cores, operating system, Java virtual machine, system software configuration and Benerator Enterprise Edition's multithreading configuration.
+It is of special use for you if you want to assess the generation/anonymization performance of different hard- and software settings, like numbers of cores, operating system, Java virtual machine and system software configuration.

 The different benchmarks used perform a list of predefined typical generation and anonymization tasks.